-In the month of April 1864, Mr. Robert Clark, accompanied by Mrs. Elizabeth Clark, and some reliable native assistants, entered the valley.
+In the month of April 1864, Mr. Robert Clark, accompanied by Mrs. Elizabeth Clark, and some reliable native assistants entered the valley.
 They had already rented a house.
-On their arrival at Srinagar thousands of men and women protested their visit (on the command of the Majaraha).
-They threatened to set the house on fire, some of them even threw stones.
+On their arrival at Srinagar, thousands of men and women protested their visit (on the command of the Majaraha).
+They threatened to set their house on fire, some of them even threw stones.

 They started the first dispensary for women at their rented house in Kashmir, which is now the site of the Government College for Women, Nawakadal.

 Mr. Clark in a letter to Mr. Coldstream in May 1864, informs him that:

 “Mrs. Clark has begun a dispensary, which is crowded daily and takes up daily three hours of her time in hard work.
 Today there were eighty-four cases,—one man came twelve miles from a village, and a poor woman, thought to be dying, having recovered, the dispensary stands high in public estimation.
 The native apothecary, who is supposed to cure all the Maharajah’s soldiers at one pice a-head daily, came today and wants to send his son for instruction.
 All this will do good.”